sdrss/reportNG/README.md

 ### Configure via System Properties

-Pass these as JVM arguments (e.g., `-Dproperty=value`) or in your Maven Surefire plugin configuration:
+Pass these as JVM arguments (e.g., `-Dproperty=value`) or in your Maven plugin configuration:

 | Property | Default | Description |
 |---|---|---|